Emma Bugbee

 Emma Bugbee (May 19, 1888 – October 6, 1981) was an American suffragist and journalist.
-She participated in and reported on the 1912 Suffrage Hike from New York City to Albany, New York.
+She participated in and reported on the 1912 Suffrage Hike from New York City to Albany, New York and reported on Eleanor Roosevelt for 34 years.
+She was one of the founders of the New York Newspaper Woman's Club, now called the Newswomen’s Club of New York.

 Biography

 She was born in Shippensburg, Pennsylvania.
 She later moved to New York.
-She graduated from Barnard College in 1909 and taught Greek courses at a high school in Methuen, Massachusetts.
-She became a reporter for the New York Tribune, later the New York Herald Tribune.
-She was the first woman report to be hired for the Herald's city room.
+She graduated from Barnard College in 1909, where she was the student correspondent for the New York Tribune, later the New York Herald Tribune, and taught Greek courses at a high school in Methuen, Massachusetts.
+She became a reporter for the New York Tribune in 1910 She was the first woman reporter to be hired for the Herald's city room.

-In 1914, she covered the Suffrage hike from Manhattan to Albany, New York.
-In 1976, she moved to Warwick, Rhode Island.
+In 1976, Bugbee moved to Warwick, Rhode Island.
 She died on October 6, 1981, in Warwick, Rhode Island.